-Learn Finnish frontpage
+Learn Finnish

-Language cafes and learning with a friend
+Language cafés and learning with a friend

 You don’t have to take a course to learn a language.
-Here you can find information about language learning and tips on how to make language learning fun and effective with a friend.
+Here you can find information about language learning and tips on how to make Finnish language learning fun and effective with a friend.

 Language cafés